Professional Consultants Certificates

 We are not looking at cosmetic items such as a loose door handle or flaking paint.
 We will make sure there are no structural faults or any missing items (roof tiles for example) which could be prone to water ingress.

 Not particularly.
-We take overall responsibility for the works to the property and provide a guarantee to the mortgage lender for the next six years.
+We take overall responsibility for the works on the property and provide a guarantee to the mortgage lender for the next six years.
 This creates considerable risk.
-If our property inspections determine there are defective works we would firstly, highlight these to you in a report, and offer you the opportunity to correct the defective items.
+If our property inspections determine there are defective works we would first, highlight these to you in a report, and offer you the opportunity to correct the defective items.
 Once all defective items have been completed, we will issue the certificate.

 Generally, if the building inspector has approved the works, then there should not be a problem.